 You see the ads on the Internet, or on the street.
-You gets the emails in your inbox, or follow your favorite festival on Facebook or Instagram.
+You get the emails in your inbox or follow your favorite festival on Facebook or Instagram.
 Perhaps you hear about the headliners on the radio, or you pick up a flyer.

 All of those efforts don’t come out of thin air.
 In fact, many festivals employ their own in-house marketing team, focusing on everything from developing social media platforms to ads to billboards, all promoting the festival.

 If you have any interest in marketing or social media marketing, this might be the job for you.

 03Social Media Manager